How to Organize Image Licenses, Permissions, and Source Notes

 For permission-based use, keep:

-If permission is granted for “use in one printed report,” do not assume it applies to a website, social media, or a revised edition.
-Scope matters.
+For example, if permission is granted for “use in one printed report,” that does not automatically apply to a website, social media, a press release, or a future edition.
+If the image is later repurposed, it may require fresh approval.

 Example of a permission note